John Braun

-John Eric Braun (born January 16, 1967) is an American politician from Washington.
+John Eric Braun (born January 16, 1967) is an American politician and former Navy captain from Washington.
 A Republican, Braun is in the Washington State Senate, representing the 20th legislative district.
+He serves as the Minority Leader of the Washington State Senate.

 Early life, education, and military service

 John Braun was born on January 16, 1967, in Columbus, Ohio.
 He grew up in Ohio and attended the University of Washington on a U.S. Naval ROTC scholarship.
 He graduated in 1989 with a Bachelor's degree in electrical engineering.
 He then served seven years on active duty with the United States Navy.
-(He would ultimately retire as a Captain after 31 years of combined active and Navy Reserve service.)

 Following active service with the Navy, Braun earned his Master of Business Administration degree and Master of Science in engineering management from the University of Michigan in 1999.

 Business career

-Braun serves as president of Braun Northwest, a family-owned emergency vehicle manufacturer founded in 1986.
-The company has 350 employees and serves fire, EMS, and law enforcement agencies across the western United States.
+Braun serves as president of Braun Northwest, a family-owned emergency vehicle manufacturer founded in 1986, which serves emergency response agencies across the western United States.

 Political

 In 2012, Braun ran in a three-way all-Republican primary versus the incumbent state senator Dan Swecker and employment specialist and former substitute teacher Rae Lowery.
 Braun had a strong showing in the primary with 40.33 percent of the vote compared to Swecker's 46.97 percent.
-In the General Election, Braun greatly improved on his primary showing; defeating Swecker with 55.43 percent of the vote.
+In the general election, Braun greatly improved on his primary showing; defeating Swecker with 55.43 percent of the vote.

-He held his first floor speech February 15, 2013, and sponsored more than 70 bills as a freshman legislator.
+Braun is considered a moderate Republican, being closely tied to the centrist Mainstream Republicans of Washington organization founded by Rockefeller Republican and former Washington Secretary of State Sam Reed.
+He has frequently crossed party lines in the Washington State legislature.
+Braun is credited with having created a friendly "culture of collaboration" between Democrats and Republicans, with party line votes being "the exception, not the rule" as described by Senate Majority Leader Andy Billig.
+He maintains a close friendship with both Billig and Lieutenant Governor and President of the Senate Denny Heck.

+Under Braun's leadership as Senate Minority Leader, the State Senate has shown a trend of increasing bipartisan support for bills in recent years.
+In 2023, 95.9% of bills received bipartisan backing, compared to 94.5% in 2022 and 92.8% in 2021.

+Braun has been known to aggressively fund primary challengers to social conservatives and MAGA Republicans in the State Senate, including in 2024 when he openly supported and funded a primary challenger to incumbent Senator Jim McCune and attempted to prevent Brad Benton, son of Trump co-chair Don Benton from winning his race.

 Legislative leadership and committees

-In 2015, Braun sponsored the College Affordability Program in 2015, enabling the first and largest tuition cuts at state universities and colleges in the nation.

-Braun chaired the Senate Ways & Means Committee in 2017, spearheading a landmark 2017-19 state operating budget that included historic education funding and property tax reforms that reduced taxes for 73% of Washingtonians.
+Braun was a member of the Senate Ways and Means Committee.

 In November 2020, Braun was elected Washington Senate Minority Leader by members of the Republican caucus.
 Braun has served as the minority leader since the start of the 2021–2022 legislative session.

+Braun's key legislative accomplishments include Senate Bill 6163, which funded services to support individuals with intellectual and developmental disabilities, later passing with bipartisan support in the state legislature.